 Swiss Chard, Snap Peas, and Beef Stir-Fry

 Stir-frying relies on intense heat to sear proteins and cook vegetables quickly.
-In this dish, the combination of pungent and earthy chard, bracing garlic, and sweet ginger requires hardly any sauce; just heat and a squeeze of citrus pull it all together.
+The combination of earthy chard, bracing garlic, and sweet ginger requires hardly any sauce; a squeeze of citrus pulls it all together.

 - Total Time: